ShilvySusan/Terraform-Script-for-Nginx-in-GCP/README.md

                            Terraform Script To Provision An Instance In GCP To Run Nginx With SSL And Redirection
                            ______________________________________________________________________________________

 This script provisions a VM in which NGINX runs.
 Firewalls are opened for http, https and ssh access.
 VM's external ip( which is mapped to a domain) is used to access the webserver using a URL and via SSH.
-Nginx is configured to support 10000 connections and SSL certificates are enabled.
+Nginx is configured to support 10000 connections and SSL certificates are enabled with redirection.

 Initial Setup
 ===============